zotonic/zotonic/doc/developer-guide/deployment/nginx.rst

         }
   }

+As shown in the example above:

-Remember to add X-Forwarded-Proto to proxied header so that Zotonic knows that HTTPS is used before the proxy even though HTTP is used between the proxy and backend.
-Also add X-Real-IP and X-Forwarded-For headers.
+- Add ``X-Forwarded-Proto`` to proxied header so that Zotonic knows that HTTPS is used before the proxy even though HTTP is used between the proxy and backend.
+- Add ``X-Real-IP`` and ``X-Forwarded-For`` headers.

 Zotonic always redirects to HTTPS so the proxy needs to be configured for both HTTP and HTTPS.